In the previous post, I presented the project, its motivation, and architecture. Now, it’s time to start checking some implementations.

 Now that we’ve covered the foundational concepts of Domain-Driven Design, including ubiquitous language, bounded contexts, aggregates, and value objects, we’ve set the ground for more advanced topics.

-, exploring how domain behavior can be captured, tracked, and evolved over time using event-driven principles.
+In the next post, we’ll dive into Domain Events and Event Sourcing, exploring how domain behavior can be captured, tracked, and evolved over time using event-driven principles.

 Links worth checking